-While you implement this quality standard, there may be times you find it challenging to provide the care outlined due to system-level barriers.
-Appendix 1 provides our recommendations to provincial partners to help remove these barriers so you can provide high-quality care.
+As you work to implement this quality standard, there may be times when you find it challenging to provide the care outlined due to system-level barriers or gaps.
+These

 In the meantime, there are many actions you can take on your own, so please read the standard and act where you can.